BA(Hons), MA ATh, PhD, AThR

 BA, MA, MFA

 Vic has over twenty years experience working as a graphic designer and runs a design company called Dragonfly Design.
-She has managed ANZATA / ANZACATA’s communications since 2008, including coordinating and designing ANZJAT.
+She managed ANZATA / ANZACATA’s communications from 2008 to 2019, including coordinating and designing ANZJAT.
 She also guest tutors students in design aspects for research projects and is well-versed in academic writing and referencing.
 Vic is also an artist and has completed an MFA at Whitecliffe College of Arts and Design.

 BMus, LTCL, GradDipEd&Pub, MArtAdmin, PhD